 In antenna diversity with L receive antennas, the received energy per antenna is the same regardless of the number of antennas, so the channel measurement problem is the same as with a single receive antenna and does not become harder.
+The situation is similar in the time diversity scenario.
 In antenna diversity with L transmit antennas, the received energy per diversity path does decrease with the number of antennas used, but certainly we can restrict the number L to be the number of different channels that can be reliably learnt by the receiver.
-A similar scenario is true in time diversity where we can choose the depth of interleaving, effectively controlling the number of diversity paths L over which we jointly code.

 How about in OFDM systems with frequency diversity?
 Here, the designer has control over how many sub-carriers to spread the signal energy over.
-Thus while the number of available diversity branches L may increase with the bandwidth, the signal energy can be restricted to a fixed number of sub-carriers L' < L over any one OFDM time block.
-Such communication can be restricted to concentrated time-frequency blocks and Fig 3.25 visualizes one such scheme (for L' = 2), where the choice of the L' sub-carriers is different for different OFDM blocks and is hopped over the entire bandwidth.
+Thus, while the number of available diversity branches L may increase with the bandwidth, the signal energy can be restricted to a fixed number of subcarriers L' < L over any one OFDM time block.
+Such communication can be restricted to concentrated time-frequency blocks and Figure 3.25 visualizes one such scheme (for L' = 2), where the choice of the L' sub-carriers is different for different OFDM blocks and is hopped over the entire bandwidth.
 Since the energy in each OFDM block is concentrated within a fixed number of sub-carriers at any one time, coherent reception is possible.
 On the other hand, the maximum diversity gain of L can still be achieved by coding across the sub-carriers within one OFDM block as well as across different blocks.

 One possible drawback is that since the total power is only concentrated within a subset of sub-carriers, the total degrees of freedom available in the system are not utilized.
-This is certainly the case in the context of point-to-point communication; in a system with other users sharing the same bandwidth, however, the other degrees of freedom can be utilized by the other users and need not go wasted.
-In fact, one key advantage of OFDM over DS spread spectrum is the ability to maintain orthogonality across multiple users in a multiple access scenario.
+This is certainly the case in the context of point-topoint communication; in a system with other users sharing the same bandwidth, however, the other degrees of freedom can be utilized by the other users and need not go wasted.
+In fact, one key advantage of OFDM over DS spread-spectrum is the ability to maintain orthogonality across multiple users in a multiple access scenario.
 We will return to this point in Chapter 4.